PHILADELPHIA, Dec. 1, 2016 /PRNewswire/ -- AUM LifeTech in collaboration with

 United States are also struggling with citrus greening.

-Considering this humongous problem of citrus disease, USDA is actively looking for
+Considering this humongous problem of citrus disease, USDA is actively

 new strategies that can avoid huge losses in agriculture.
 Researchers at USDA are